vaishnavi070306-commits/technical-article-marvel/README.md

-Imagine being unable to move your hands, speak, or even press a button — yet still being able to control a robot, type words, or move a prosthetic limb *just by thinking*.
+Imagine being unable to move your hands, speak, or even press a button,yet still being able to control a robot, type words, or move a prosthetic limb *just by thinking*.

 This is not science fiction anymore.

-Brain-reading robots are becoming a reality, and between *2022 and 2030, this technology is expected to grow rapidly — especially in the **healthcare industry*, where speed, accuracy, and reliability can change lives.
+Brain-reading robots are becoming a reality, and between *2022 and 2030, this technology is expected to grow rapidly,especially in the **healthcare industry*, where speed, accuracy, and reliability can change lives.

 <img src="https://github.com/user-attachments/assets/304485a6-78e1-4f9c-b172-0fb899673b99" alt="Image 1" width="400">